Great Deals From Holiday River

 Subscribe now to get Great Deals via email:

-The white water rapids of Westwater Canyon are created when the swift flowing Colorado River is forced through Granite Canyon, a narrow seam of polished black schist capped with red slickrock towers.
-Virtually unknown 30 years ago, Westwater Canyon has become a favorite choice for whitewater rafting enthusiasts because of its pace, rhythm, and intensity.
+The exciting whitewater rapids in Westwater Canyon are created when the swift flowing Colorado River is forced through Granite Canyon, a narrow seam of polished black schist capped with red slickrock towers.
+Virtually unknown 30 years ago, Westwater Canyon has become a favorite choice for river rafting because of its pace, rhythm, and intensity.